About the Summer School

 - Setting up experiments, analysing results, and communicating model findings

-The summer school is designed for PhD students, researchers, and practitioners interested in modelling social-ecological systems, environmental policy, behavioural dynamics, and other complex adaptive systems.
+The summer school is designed for PhD students, researchers, and practitioners interested in modelling socio-ecological systems, environmental policy, behavioural dynamics, and other complex adaptive systems.

 Programme Overview